0ad/lobby-bots/README.md

 ### 1.2 Install Python and Slixmpp

 * The lobby bots are implemented in Python 3 and use Slixmpp to connect to the lobby.
-Right now only Python 3.7 is supported.
-Install these dependencies using:
+Install the dependencies using:

     ```
     $ apt-get install python3 python3-slixmpp